Novabutter/Quick-Easy-OpenVPN/README.md

 1) Clone the repo at `https://github.com/Novabutter/Quick-Easy-OpenVPN.git`, or download `vpn-install.sh`.
 2) Change the permissions on the file to be execute via the command `chmod 700 vpn-install.sh`.
 3) Run the file as a non-root user for security reasons.
 You'll be asked what your super user password is as the script runs.
 Do this with `./vpn-install.sh`.
 4) You should have a client config spawn once this is finished.
-Don't forge to port-forward if necessary.
+Don't forget to port-forward if necessary.

 # Warning